- Have you been the target of a racist, homophobic or other identity based prejudice/hate incident?

-If you want to tell someone about your experience but do not want to raise a formal complaint (or are unsure what to do) then you can use the Discrimination Report Form: Word (editable) or PDF.
-You can use this form to report incidents (including harassment) that have affected you or others.
-You can do this anonymously if you wish.
-Information is used for monitoring purposes and general recommendations for employment or service improvements may be made.
-Care is taken so that individuals will not be identified in any monitoring reports, therefore this process does not directly resolve incidents but provides individuals an opportunity to ‘speak up’.
-You can also use the form to seek further guidance and signposting to sources of support or complaints procedures.
+If you do not want to make a complaint (or are unsure what to do) please use the Unacceptable Behaviour and Discrimination Online Report Form.
+You can use this form to ‘speak up’ about incidents (including harassment) that have affected you or others.
+You can do this anonymously.
+You can also use the form to seek further guidance and or be referred to complaints procedures.

-You can post the form to the Corporate Equality Officer at the following address: County Hall, Topsham Road, Exeter EX2 4QD.
-You can also submit the form by email to email@example.com (or you can just provide the information by email – no need to complete a form).
+If you are unable to access the online form, you can contact the Corporate Equality Officer at the following address: County Hall, Topsham Road, Exeter EX2 4QD.
+You can also contact by email at firstname.lastname@example.org or call 01392 381006.
 Please note that the Corporate Equality Officer:

 - cannot help you make a complaint against Devon County Council (they need to remain impartial).

 - does not investigate complaints, but can provide advice to officers managing the investigation process.

 - can signpost you to our complaints procedure or other sources of support and information so that you can get the matter resolved.

 - make general recommendations to services or the organisation as a whole.

 For independent advice about a complaint related to discrimination please contact the EASS (see next).